Pscheidl/FortEE/README.md

 ## Timeout

 Leverages `java.util.concurrent.ExecutorService` to provide Timeout mechanism.
-Number of threads created is `n+1`, where `n` is number of tasks executed.
+Number of threads created as a part of ExecutorService is `n+1`, where `n` is number of tasks executed.
 The one additional thread watches for `Future` task timeout.

+- Injects only ExecutorService with `@Timeout` qualifier used.
+Leaves room for custom ExecutionService producers and does not collide with @Default.

+Usage of `@Timeout` is completely independent of using `Failsafe`.
+In the example below, the `SomeService` may be guarded by `@Failsafe`.

 ```java
 public class Example {